BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/passport.md

 ---

 # Configuration

-Three pieces are needed to properly configure Pasport for authentication:
+Three pieces are needed to properly configure Passport for authentication:

 - Authentication strategies
 - Application middleware